Employee Termination- Meaning, Types, Causes, Steps, Letter

 Steps leading up to an Employee Termination

-If you are in a situation wherein you must terminate an employee, here are the necessary steps you must take leading up to the process.
+Suppose you are in a situation wherein you must terminate an employee.
+In that case, you must take the necessary steps leading up to the process.

 1. Reasons for termination

 First and foremost, you must specify the acceptable reason for termination beforehand.
 It includes the events in which the termination of a worker is applicable.
-These can be on the basis of low performance, violation of a rule, harassment, insubordination, etc.
+These can be based on low performance, violation of a rule, harassment, insubordination, etc.

 2. Termination Policy